malloydata/malloydata.github.io/src/documentation/patterns/autobin.md

 # Automatically Binning Data
-By examining the range of values over a dataset we can compute the appropriate bin size.
-While capturing the data at the same time.
-We can then piple the output to another query that produces the data so it can easily be displayed in a histogram.
+By examining the range of values over a dataset, we can compute the appropriate histogram bin size, while capturing the data at the same time.
+We can then pipe the output to another query to display a histogram.

 ```malloy
 --! {"isModel": true, "modelPath": "/inline/e1.malloy"}